JonathanDotCel/helloworld_and_flappycredits/README.md

 	There's also a TTY device example to log printfs over Sio.

 	First:
-	Big thanks to Nicolas Noble over at https://github.com/grumpycoders/pcsx-redux/ for the toolchain!
+	Big thanks to Nicolas Noble over at https://github.com/grumpycoders/pcsx-redux/ for the toolchain/build environment!